 Youth with experience in foster care should contact the support program at colleges and universities they are interested in or attending and directly and ask if there is an application.
 Use the Field Center Guide mentioned above to find the contact information for each program.

-What are Points of Contacts for Youth with Experience in Foster Care?
+What are Points of Contact for Youth with Experience in Foster Care?

 Pennsylvania’s Fostering Independence Through Education program requires Pennsylvania colleges and universities to designate Points of Contact (POC) at their schools for youth who are or have been in foster care.1 The POC helps students with admissions and financial aid applications, tuition waiver applications; provides information about on-campus and community support services and resources; and serves as a general resource for students who have foster care experience.

-How do you find the Point of Contacts?
+How do you find the Points of Contact?

 The POC will be listed on all college and university websites.2 A directory of POCs at many, although not all Pennsylvania colleges, can also be found here.
 Youth should reach out to the POC at the schools of interest and ask for assistance with the application process and learn about available financial aid and services.
 As soon as the youth gets accepted and decides to attend a school in Pennsylvania, they should contact the school’s POC.